Hreflang Tags: Your SEO’s Missing Link | langify

 Luckily, Shopify does that out of the box.
 Here the process is explained.

-Suppose you want to create a URL for the Spanish version of https://langify-app.com.
+Suppose you want to create a URL for the Spanish version of //langify-app.com.
 You’d create the link by coding the following in your site’s head section.

 The first line should always be your original website in your original language, written like this: